RyanTorant/ryantorant.github.io/_posts/2018-03-18-Stateless-RNG.md

 | [MT19937](http://www.cplusplus.com/reference/random/mt19937/)|    163       |

 ## Wrapping it up
-Now, with all the results on the table, we can see that if you are doing anything that requires high quality random numbers, or just want the fastest possible generator, the **rdtsc** thing it's not the best option, but it does solve the concurrency problems, and the *r\*r\*r* version taking the high bits it's usually fast enough, while providing even better quality than an LCG.
+Now, with all the results on the table, we can see that if you are doing anything that requires high quality random numbers, or just want the fastest possible generator, the **rdtsc** thing it's not the best option.
+On the other hand, it does solve the concurrency problems, and the *r\*r\*r* version taking the high bits it's usually fast enough, while providing even better quality than an LCG.
 Overall, I think it's an interesting trick to keep in mind, specially as it solves all those pesky concurrency problems.
 If you have anything to say, feel free to leave a comment below, I'll try to answer it as soon as possible